temporalio/documentation/docs/cluster-deployment-guide.md

     #...
     postgres-visibility:
       sql:
         pluginName: "postgres12" # For PostgreSQL v12 and later.
-For earlier versions, use "postgresql" plugin.
+For earlier versions, use "postgres" plugin.
         databaseName: "temporal_visibility"
         connectAddr: " " # remote address of this database; for example, 127.0.0.0:5432
         connectProtocol: " " # protocol example: tcp